-The procedures for determining the Settlement Price and Post Close Price for futures contracts and the Options Settlement Premium and Options Post Close Premium for options contracts listed by DME (the "Procedures") are intended to supplement Rule 6.27 of the DME Rulebook.
+The procedures for determining the Marker Price and Settlement Price for futures contracts and the Options Settlement Premium and Options Post Close Premium for options contracts listed by DME (the "Procedures") are intended to supplement Rule 6.27 of the DME Rulebook.

 References to "Futures Contract" shall be taken to refer to the DME Oman Crude Oil Futures Contract and references to “Options Contract” shall mean the DME Oman Crude Oil European Style Option Contract.